google/earthenterprise/docs/geedocs/docsrc/BUILD_DOCS.md

       HTML changes.
 You can keep 5.3.2 html changes from the 5.3.2 branch while resolving conflicts.
 If there are conflicts in 5.3.3 html files, regenerating the html files is the best way to solve it.
-      If there are conflicts in the RST, resolve them and generate HTML for master which will update the HTML for 5.3.3.
+      If there are conflicts in the RST, resolve them and generate HTML which will update the HTML for 5.3.3.

    d.
 Commit 5.3.2 merge: